sohamkarkhanis/Unit-Wizard/README.md

 This repository contains source code for a simple unit converter webpage that allows users to convert between multiple units of various scientific properties.
 The webpage is implemented using the fundamentals of HTML, CSS, and JavaScript and provides a user-friendly interface for easy conversion.

+This webpage was developed as a project during my web development internship with Codeclause.
+This project not only allowed me to showcase my skills in HTML, CSS, and JavaScript but also provided valuable hands-on experience in web development.

 ## Features

 - Conversion of units of various scientific properties: